MySQL Password Hashing

 The different password hashing formats can cause incompatibilities described on the MySQL password hashing page.
 In particular:

-• New MySQL client software using the “mysqlnd” system introduced in PHP 5.3 cannot connect to databases that use short hashes.
-(Our PHP installations don’t use mysqlnd, but custom PHP versions you download or build may.)
+- New MySQL client software using the “mysqlnd” system cannot connect to databases that use short hashes.

-This presents a problem, because it’s impossible to support both types of clients.
-The server needs to pick one of these hashing methods and accept the fact that some other clients will not be able to connect.
+That means it’s impossible for a database to support connections from both types of clients.
+Each database has to use one of these hashing methods and accept the fact that some client software will not be able to connect to that database.

 Which hashing method does Tiger Technologies use?

 We use “long hashes” when you create a new database or change the password of an existing database.
-This makes sure that all current client software, including versions of PHP that use “mysqlnd”, can connect without problems.
-It also means that very old client software may not be able to connect, though.
+This makes sure that all current client software, including copies of PHP that use “mysqlnd” (including PHP running on our servers), can connect without problems.

 If this happens, you can convert your database to use a “long hash”.
 Simply “change” your MySQL password and use the same password that the database already has.
 The same password will be re-saved as a “long hash” instead of a “short hash”.